Linux amd64

 Linux:

-sudo mkdir -p /etc/eg-agent/scripts
+sudo mkdir -p /etc/eg-agent/scripts/my-resource/{apply,revoke}

 Windows (elevated PowerShell):

-New-Item -ItemType Directory -Force -Path C:\eg-agent\scripts
+New-Item -ItemType Directory -Force -Path C:\eg-agent\scripts\my-resource\apply

 The agent calls your scripts with two arguments: